CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 - Core
 - Shared

-Each layer is explained in the following chapter.
+Each layer is explained in the following section.

-Nevertheless, the same principles can be applied for other architectural types as well.
-An example is a feature-oriented architecture where the layers could be defined as follows:
+Nevertheless, the same principles can be applied for other architectural structures as well.
+An example is a simplified feature-oriented architecture where the layers could be defined as follows:

 - Application
 - Feature
 - Core

-- Shared
+This whole setup in general is further in the book referenced as Application Framework.

 Now to the specific layers.

 ## Layers
 Let us have a look now at each layer and its purpose.
-Modules within layers are then demonstrated with the example in the following chapter.
+Further, we will look at the particular modules within layers and their internal structure.

 ### Application Layer
 The application layer consists of the final customer-facing products: applications.
-Applications glue all the different parts together, linking domains via configurations and a Scaffold module.
-In such architecture, the App is a container that puts pieces together.
+Applications assemble all the necessary parts from the Application Framework together, linking domains, services, and so on.
+Further the app is instantiating the UI stack, primarily domain coordinators (if such pattern is used) and objects such as NetworkService, CashierService, etc. The app also has its unique app configuration, which hosts information such as app flavour, app variant, enabled feature toggles, keychain configuration etc. Patterns that will help achieve such requirements will be described later.

-Nevertheless, the App might also contain some necessary Application implementations like receiving push notifications, handling deep linking, requesting permissions, and so on.
+Additionally, the App might also contain some necessary application implementations like receiving push notifications, handling deep linking, requesting permissions, and many more.

-Patterns that will help achieve such goals will be described later.
+In the Application Framework, the App is just a container that stitches pieces together.

-For example, an app in an e-commerce business could be `The Shop` for online customer and `Cashier` for the employees of that company.
+As an example, an app in an e-commerce business could be `The Shop` for online customer and `Cashier` for the employees of that company.

 ### Domain Layer
 Domain layer links services and other modules from layers below and uses them to implement the business domain needs of the company or the project.
 Domains will contain, for example, the user flow within the particular domain part of the app.
-Furthermore, the domain will have the necessary components for the flow like; view controllers, views, models and view models.
+Furthermore, the domain will have the necessary components for the flow like; coordinators, view controllers, views, models and view models.
 Obviously it depends on the team's preferences and technical experience which pattern will be used for creating screens.
 Personally, the reactive MVVM+C is my favourite but more on that later.

-Continuing with our example of an e-commerce app, a domain could be `Checkout` or `Store Items`.
+Continuing with our example of an e-commerce app, a domain could be `Checkout` or `Store Items` and a shared domain could be a `User` which would based on a configuration display flow for an employee or a customer.

 ### Service Layer
 Services are modules supporting domains.
 Each domain can link several services to achieve desired outcomes.
 Such services will most likely talk to the backend, obtaining data from it, persisting the data in its storage, and exposing the data to domains.